Choir of King's College London

-The Choir of King's College London is a mixed-voice choir whose primary function is to lead services in the Renaissance Revival chapel of King's College London.
-Since its revival in 1945, the choir has gained an international reputation as one of the leading university collegiate choirs in the world.
+The Choir of King's College London is a mixed-voice choir within British university King's College London whose primary function is to provide music in the Chapel of King's College London, a Grade I listed Renaissance Revival chapel.
+One of the leading university choirs in England and the wider United Kingdom, since its revival in 1945, it has gained an international reputation as one of the leading university collegiate choirs in the world.

 History

+King's College London was founded in 1828-29 by King George IV and the Duke of Wellington in the tradition of the Church of England, and worship featured heavily in the life of the university from its foundation.

+The College Chapel was one of the first parts of the university to be constructed in 1829, located on the second floor of King's Building.
+Keen to improve the provision of music at services, in the early 1840s the College sought to establish a choir.

 Founded around 1843 by William Henry Monk, it was noted that certain gentlemen connected with King's had... been efficiently supplying the choir.From 1945–1952, the choir was directed by Harold Last, then to E.H.
 Warrell who held an extensive 38 year tenure.
 David Trendell was then appointed, directing the choir for 22 years.
 Following the sudden death of Trendell, Gareth Wilson was temporarily appointed for one year.
 He was succeeded by the choir's current director of music, Joseph Fort.

 Directors of Music

-Since 1945 the choir has been conducted by the director of music, also the appointed college organist and lecturer in music.
+Since 1945 the choir has been conducted by the Director of Music, also appointed College Organist and Lecturer in Music.